Terence Tiller: BBC

 In 1946 he joined the BBC Features Department, where he was responsible for hundreds of plays and feature broadcasts on a wide range of subjects, but mainly on history, literature and mythology.
-His contemporaries in the department included the fellow poets Rayner Heppenstall, Louis MacNeice and W R Rodgers.
+His contemporaries in the department included fellow poets Rayner Heppenstall, Louis MacNeice and W R Rodgers.
 During this period, Tiller became a noted Fitzrovian.
 He collaborated with the composer Elizabeth Poston on features such as The Shepherds' Play (1947), The Death of Adam (1949), Lilith (1950), and The Holy Child (1952).
-In 1955 he was producer of the first BBC radio adaptation of Tolkien's The Lord of the Rings (which did not please the author).
+In 1955 he adapted and produced the first BBC radio series of J. R. R. Tolkien's The Lord of the Rings (which did not please the author).
 He adapted and modernized Chaucer's The Parlement of Foules in 1958.

 In 1964 he moved to the Drama Department.
 His work on the weekly chess programme on the Third Programme led to his book Chess Treasury of the Air in 1966.
 In 1969 he completed the posthumous story After Ten Years by C. S. Lewis for broadcast, and in 1973 he brought Mervyn Peake's The Rhyme of the Flying Bomb to the airwaves.

 Tiller retired from the BBC in 1976, but continued working on some projects.
 In 1979 he dramatized Vladimir Nabokov's novel The Defence.